bjohnnyd/fs-tool/README.md

 Current HLA allele ligand group assignments that is included with this tool was obtained from `https://www.ebi.ac.uk/` on `2019-12-29`.
 The kir ligand motifs can be updated using the tool.

+Detailed instructions and descriptions are available in the [Documentation](https://bjohnnyd.github.io/fs-tool/public)

 ## Install

 The simplest way to install is using the precompiled binaries provided below: